lukaarakic/Drawgether/README.md

 ## Features

-- **Multiplayer Drawing Game:** Engage in a 5-minute drawing game with 2-5 players, inspired by themes suggested by ChatGPT.
+- **MDrawing Game:** Engage in a 5-minute drawing game inspired by themes suggested by ChatGPT.

 - **Artwork Sharing:** Share your drawings on the platform's social feed, creating a vibrant community of artists.